SatelliteWP/rocket-nginx/README.md

 Rocket-Nginx
 ============

-Rocket-Nginx is a [Nginx](https://nginx.org) configuration for the [WordPress](https://wordpress.org) cache plugin [WP-Rocket](https://wp-rocket.me).
+Rocket-Nginx is a [Nginx](https://nginx.org) configuration for the [WordPress](https://wordpress.org) cache plugin [WP Rocket](https://wp-rocket.me).
 It enables Nginx to serve directly previously cached files without calling WordPress or any PHP.
 It also adds headers to cache CSS, JS and medias in order to leverage browser's cache by reducing request to your web server.

+**You might ask yourself: "How good is this configuration?".**

+Let's just say that WP Rocket themselves use it on their website to make it even faster!

 This project is sponsored by SatelliteWP, a [WordPress maintenance service](https://www.satellitewp.com/en) located near Montreal, Canada.
 Our service is offered in both English and French.
 SatelliteWP fait de l'[entretien de sites WordPress](https://www.satellitewp.com/?utm_source=rocket-nginx).

 [![SatelliteWP - WordPress Maintenance](https://www.satellitewp.com/wp-content/signature/logo.png "SatelliteWP - WordPress Maintenance")](https://www.satellitewp.com/en?utm_source=rocket-nginx)

 ## <a name='toc'>Table of Contents</a>